awsdocs/aws-cloudhsm-user-guide/doc_source/oracle-tde-configure-database-and-generate-master-key.md

 **To generate the master key**

-1. Use the following command to open Oracle SQL\*Plus and set the `CLOUDHSM_IGNORE_CKA_MODIFIABLE_FALSE` environment variable\.
+1. Use the following command to open Oracle SQL\*Plus\.
 When prompted, type the system password that you set when you installed Oracle Database\.

    ```
-   CLOUDHSM_IGNORE_CKA_MODIFIABLE_FALSE=true sqlplus / as sysdba
+   sqlplus / as sysdba
    ```
 **Note**
-You must set the `CLOUDHSM_IGNORE_CKA_MODIFIABLE_FALSE` environment variable each time you generate a master key\.
+For Client SDK 3, you must set the `CLOUDHSM_IGNORE_CKA_MODIFIABLE_FALSE` environment variable each time you generate a master key\.
 This variable is only needed for master key generation\.
 For more information, see "Issue: Oracle sets the PCKS \#11 attribute `CKA_MODIFIABLE` during master key generation, but the HSM does not support it" in [Known Issues for Integrating Third\-Party Applications](ki-third-party.md)\.

 1. Run the SQL statement that creates the master encryption key, as shown in the following examples\.
 Use the statement that corresponds to your version of Oracle Database\.
 Replace *<CU user name>* with the user name of the cryptographic user \(CU\)\.
 Replace *<password>* with the CU password\.
 **Important**